This Guidelines for Teachers is currently in version 1.4.

 In the case of written assignments and spoken word assignments, the participant or student will demonstrate their grasp of class materials by incorporating them into a larger intellectual framework—an essay or a speech.
 When presenting to the workshops, participants and students are beholden to a group of peers to be informative, convincing, enlightening, inspiring, and more.

-- Philosophy—historical through contemporary western and eastern philosophy.
+- Philosophy—historical through contemporary western and world philosophy.

 - Criticism and Theory—historical through contemporary criticism and theory.
 Examples: Classics in Theory and Criticism; Psychoanalytic Theory Theory and Criticism; Marxist Theory and Criticism.

-- Noteworthy Individuals—covering noteworthy thinkers.
-Examples: Albert Camus; James Baldwin; Frida Kahlo; etc.
+- Noteworthy Individuals—examples: Albert Camus; James Baldwin; Frida Kahlo; etc.

-- Narrative Theory and Technique—covering the "why" and "how-to" for writing short stories, novels, screen-plays, and graphic novels.
+- Narrative and Poetic Theory and Technique—covering the "why" and "how-to" for writing.

-- Histories—covering topics in history.
-Examples: Ancient Greek History; American History; Chinese History; etc.
+- Histories—examples: Ancient Greek History; American History; Chinese History; etc.

 3.3 Discussion Syllabi

-- A several hundred word or longer introduction and description of the discussion and its purpose
+- A 150 - 300 word introduction and description of the discussion and its purpose

 - 2-4 "levels" of suggested readings or viewings.